Tornado outbreak of December 10–11, 2021: Non-tornadic effects

 The initial winter storm, unofficially referred to by The Weather Channel (TWC) as Winter Storm Atticus, entered the Western United States on December 9.
 The storm brought the first measurable snowfall of the rainy season to Utah.
 In southern Wyoming and Colorado, the storm dropped a maximum total of 3 ft of snow in the mountains.
+The storm led to Denver seeing 0.3 in, which became their first snowfall of the winter, the latest date on record for this occurrence.
 On December 10, Las Vegas dipped to 32 F for the first time since February 5, 2020.

 In Minnesota, some towns and cities received over 1 ft of snow.
 The Twin Cities received a maximum total of 21 in of snow, making the winter storm the heaviest snowstorm recorded in the area since another blizzard in April 2018.
 Minneapolis and St. Paul each declared snow emergencies.
 In the Twin Cities, Metro Transit reported that half of its busses were delayed.
 More than 250 flights were canceled at Minneapolis–Saint Paul International Airport.
-Near Faribault, a seven-car pileup occurred on Interstate 35.
+Near Faribault, a seven-car pileup occurred on I-35.
 Minnesota State Patrol reported 232 crashes, causing 19 injuries.
 The National Weather Service issued winter storm warnings for part of Minnesota during the December 10.

 In South Dakota, Sioux Falls issued a snow alert.
 The Lincoln County Sheriff's Office issued a no-travel alert.
-Several highways, including Interstate 229 and Interstate 90 were snow-covered.
+Several highways, including I-229 and I-90 were snow-covered.
 Numerous school districts around the area cancelled classes on December 10.

 The storm system brought wind gusts up to 60 mph to Lower Michigan and northern Indiana.
 Nearly 200,000 customers were left without power in Michigan as the storm passed through, while more than 7,000 customers lost power in Wisconsin.